 Quite often, implementing organizational change takes time, and has no hard-stop.
 In these cases, the Change Success Survey Templates outlined above will be relevant to use.
 However, if there has been an organizational change with a definitive end, and is fully complete, you may like to survey as a retrospective review of the change to gain insights on what can be improved in the future and what worked well.

 Research suggests that regular and honest communication during a change process, even when the change may not feel positive, helps minimize the stress and anxiety felt by employees.

 Understanding the effectiveness of your communications during change is an important aspect of our change surveys.
 We have therefore included five questions on communication so that organizations can understand how effective their communications around change have been.

 As with all of our surveys, we’ve provided suggested communications to use when inviting and reminding employees to take the survey which is built into the ‘Communications’ section you can see as an Account Administrator.

-This Support Guide highlights the importance of pre-survey communications and has a template which you can use in planning this (this template was designed for planning the launch of Engagement surveys, however it can easily be adapted to use for a Change Survey).
+This Support Guide highlights the importance of pre-survey communications and has a template that you can use in planning this (this template was designed for planning the launch of Engagement surveys, however, it can easily be adapted to use for a Change Survey).
 We suggest that you customize this template to address the specific change that is happening and describe why it’s important that employees have their say ahead of, or during the organizational change.

-Communications around employee feedback is always important, but much of the research shows it is of utmost importance during times of organizational change.
+Communications around employee feedback are always important, but much of the research shows it is of utmost importance during times of organizational change.
 Read more about communication in Science Behind our Change Surveys.
 Therefore, we recommend that you consider putting extra time and effort into developing your organization’s communication plan around surveying through times of change.

 We hope you find using these surveys useful as you drive and embed change initiatives in your organization.
 As one of Culture Amp's organizational values is 'learn faster through feedback' we look forward to hearing your thoughts as you use and apply these surveys.